surma/surma.dev/content/things/raw-wasm.md

 )
 ```

 The file starts with a module expression, which is a list of declarations what the module contains.
 This can be a multitude of things, but in this case it’s just the declaration of a function and an export statement.
-Everthing that starts with `$` is a named identifier and is turned into a unique number during compilation.
+Everything that starts with `$` is a named identifier and is turned into a unique number during compilation.
 These identifiers can be omitted (and the compiler will take care of the numbering), but the named identifiers make Wat code much easier to follow.

 After assembling our `.wat` file with `wat2wasm`, we can disassemble it again (for lols) with `wasm2wat`.
 The result is below.